Site iconSite icon SAG Infotech Official Tax Blog Upto 20% Off on Tax Software for You

 Check the Benefits of Tax Deductions & Exemptions

-While one more well-known difference between the old and the new regime is the options to decrease tax.
+One more well-known difference between the old and the new regime is the option to decrease taxes.
 Ruchika Bhagat said that no deduction is allowed under the new tax regime.
 A taxpayer has many options in the old tax regime, but in the new tax regime, one can claim either zero deduction or tax exemption.

-In addition, under the old system, taxpayers are having about 70 exemptions and deductions to lower their taxable income.
-Referring to grants to taxpayers to reduce the tax amount by saving, investing, or spending on certain items.
+In addition, under the old system, taxpayers have about 70 exemptions and deductions to lower their taxable income.
+This refers to grants to taxpayers to reduce the tax amount by saving, investing, or spending on certain items.

 Ruchika further added that, If we take exemptions and deductions significantly lower your tax expense to cover the excessive tax rate you may be paying, calculate prior to making a decision.
 Bhagat says that the advantages of the old tax regime or the new tax regime will change from person to person.
 She says that only the income and options available to the taxpayer can tell which one is beneficial to him.
 Most exceptions are part of one’s salary, such as House Rent Allowance (HRA) and Leave Travel Allowance (LTA).